Kiragroh/STARDUST_RT-SAM2/STARDUST_MedSAM-MG/README.md

 ## 🔍 Project Overview

 STARDUST (Segmentation of Tumors via AI-powered Radiotherapy Database Utilization using Segment Anything Model 2 Technology) is an advanced medical imaging segmentation framework designed to enhance tumor segmentation in radiotherapy planning.
-Building upon Meta's state-of-the-art SAM2 foundation model (released July 31, 2024), STARDUST-MedSAM2 extends these capabilities to medical imaging contexts with specialized adaptation for 3D medical data.
+Building upon Meta's state-of-the-art SAM2 foundation model (released July 31, 2024), STARDUST-MedSAM2 extends these capabilities to medical imaging contexts with specialized adaptation for 3D medical data for radiotherapy (RT).

 ### 🏥 Why Does This Matter?
-Medical imaging plays a crucial role in cancer diagnosis and treatment, with tumor segmentation being a critical task in radiotherapy (RT).
+Medical imaging plays a crucial role in cancer diagnosis and treatment, with tumor segmentation being a critical task in RT.
 Traditionally, radiation oncologists manually outline tumors on CT and MRI scans, a time-consuming and highly variable process.
 While AI has already improved organ segmentation, precise tumor segmentation remains a major challenge.
 The STARDUST project leverages cutting-edge AI to significantly enhance the speed and consistency of tumor delineation, making RT planning more efficient and precise.

 Recent advances in artificial intelligence (AI) have opened new opportunities for medical image segmentation, particularly with interactive medical image segmentation (IMIS).
 IMIS enhances accuracy by integrating iterative feedback from medical professionals.
 However, most methods struggle with the limited availability of 3D medical data, making generalization difficult.
 The Segment Anything Model (SAM) was initially developed for 2D segmentation, requiring extensive manual slice-by-slice annotations when applied to 3D medical imaging.
 The next-generation SAM2, trained on videos, introduces a paradigm shift by enabling full annotation propagation from a single 2D slice to an entire 3D medical volume.